dcloudio/hbuilderx-extension-docs/en/Tutorial/App/hosting.md

 **referer Blacklist: **

-- If the referer field of the request matches the content set in the blacklist, the CDN node refuses to return the requested information and returns 403 error code.
+- If the referer field of the request matches the content set in the blacklist, the CDN node refuses to return the requested information and returns 403 status code.
 - If the requested referer does not match the content set in the blacklist, the CDN node returns the requested information.
-- When the option of including empty referer is checked, if the request referer field is empty or there is no referer field (such as a browser request), the CDN node refuses to return the request information and returns 403 error code.
+- When the option of including empty referer is checked, if the request referer field is empty or there is no referer field (such as a browser request), the CDN node refuses to return the request information and returns 403 status code.

 **referer Whitelist：**

 - If the requested referer field matches the content set in the whitelist, the CDN node returns the requested information.
-- If the referer field of the request does not match the content set in the whitelist, the CDN node will refuse to return the requested information and will returns 403 error code.
+- If the referer field of the request does not match the content set in the whitelist, the CDN node will refuse to return the requested information and will returns 403 status code.
 - When the whitelist is set, the CDN node can only return requests that match the string content in the whitelist.
 - When the option of including empty referer is checked, if the request referer field is empty or there is no referer field (such as a browser request), the CDN will return the request information.